Last updated on February 20th, 2025 at 11:44 am

 Family history

-Many of the cases like Rheumatoid Arthritis, osteoarthritis, osteoporosis all these travel in the family.
+Many of the cases like Rheumatoid Arthritis, osteoarthritis, and osteoporosis travel in the family.
 So sometimes it is worth to look for family history.

 Observation